 - For the student’s ministry to be rooted in a strong Christian faith; to flow from his/her personal spirituality (whilst also affirming those with a different spirituality); to come from an understanding of how their gifts and vocation fit in the wider church; to be flexible and adaptable to context and to changes in the church and society; to be aided by skills of personal and theological reflection

 The training has three dimensions:

 - Academic study of the Bible, doctrine and theology

 - Skills in ministry, consisting of training in leading worship, preaching, teaching, mission and pastoral skills

 - Personal spiritual formation, involving growth in the student’s understanding of the nature of ministry, of the self, and of God as the source of all

-The programme is delivered through weekly term-time evening classes, taught locally in Exeter and Plymouth; five Saturday study days; and two residential weekends.
 Students undertake parish-based assignments, and a summer placement in another parish.
 They receive support from SWMTC staff, their incumbent, and a journal tutor.

 The programme normally leads to the award of a Certificate of Theology, Ministry & Mission, validated by Durham University.

 Enquiries: If you are considering training for Reader ministry, your own home minister should be the first contact.
 If this is not possible, you may contact the Warden of Readers in the Diocese of Exeter: The Venerable Andrew Beane, Archdeacon of Exeter, 01392 425577, email@example.com.